African swine fever

 - direct contact with infected pigs

 Bloodsucking insects feeding on infected pigs can mechanically transmit the virus within herds, and possibly between herds in close proximity.

 - is stable in a wide range of acid and alkaline levels (pH 4–10) and temperatures, including below freezing

-- viable for many months in raw unprocessed frozen meat
+- may remain viable for many months in raw unprocessed frozen meat

 - is inactivated by heating to above 70°C for 30 minutes.

 We all have a role to play to protect against African swine fever.

 - Have a biosecurity plan in place and ensure all workers and visitors are aware of your biosecurity rules.

-- Do not feed pigs prohibited feed for pigs and poultry (swill)—it is best to feed pigs commercial pig feed.
+- Do not feed pigs prohibited feed for pigs —it is best to feed pigs commercial pig feed.

 - Prohibited feed for pigs is material that: